Getting Out of Boseong: By Bus

 From Suncheon to Boseong (via Gwangju)

 Now getting back to Boseong from Suncheon can be a bit complicated.
-There is a direct bus to Boseong from Suncheon but there are no times listed online.
+There is a direct bus to Suncheon from Boseong, but there are no times listed online.
 It it listed as an “on the fly operation” which means…I don’t really know.
 Your best bet is to transfer between the different stations.
-Although Gwangju is out of the way when trying to get to Boseong from Suncheon, it is the easiest and gives you most options of buses to take.
+Although Gwangju is out of the way when trying to get to Boseong from Suncheon, it is the easiest and gives you the most options of buses to take.
 Estimated travel time from Suncheon to Gwangju is 1 hour and 10 minutes.

 Even though there are more bus times from Suncheon to Gwangju, please keep in mind that if you are trying to get back to Boseong, the last bus from Gwangju to Boseong leaves at 8:45pm.
 Prices for tickets are between 7,000 won and 9,100 won.